 a full recording of Sun Ra in conversation with Jazz critic Francis Davis from 1990.

-Slought Foundation, a non-profit organization rethinking contemporary art, presents "Sun Ra Meets Napoleon," an exhibition from November 20, 2004-January 31, 2005.
+Slought Foundation presents "Sun Ra Meets Napoleon," an exhibition from November 20, 2004-January 31, 2005.
 This previously unreleased full recording (from 1990) of Sun Ra in conversation with Jazz critic Francis Davis has been made available in conjunction with the exhibition as well as online.

 On Monday, January 29, 1990, jazz critic Francis Davis interviewed Sun Ra at the Sun Ra house on Morton Street in the Germantown section of Philadelphia.
 Davis recalls that while several resident Arkestra members were present, the mailman arrived at the door at almost the exact moment that he did, handed him the mail without knowing who he was, and said "good luck."
 One item in the mail that day was an Ed McMahon millionaire sweepstakes letter, addressed to Arkestra saxophonist John Gilmore.
 "JOHN GILMORE MAY ALREADY BE A WINNER," it read, and the Arkestra made quite a deal about that--as if it were an omen of some sort.
 Subsequent to Davis' visit, Sun Ra performed at the Philadelphia's African American Museum, and City Council honored him with a miniature Liberty Bell generally given to visiting celebrities and dignataries.